Jamie956/Jamie956.github.io/post/java.md

     }
     ```

-- As you saw, a subclass can add felds, and it can add methods or override the methods of the superclass.
-However, inheritance can never take away any felds or methods.
+- As you saw, a subclass can add fields, and it can add methods or override the methods of the superclass.
+However, inheritance can never take away any fields or methods.